• Skip to primary navigation

 Teaching Reading Skills and Strategies

-In Reading 2, before our children read a selection, they are directed to the Reading Focus page(s), where a particular reading skill or strategy is emphasized.
-The information on these pages will help our children better understand and appreciate the accompanying story.
+Before reading a selection, children are directed to a Reading Focus page(s), where a particular reading skill or strategy is emphasized.
+The information on these pages help children better understand and appreciate the accompanying story.

 Exercising Pre-reading Skills